 1. Choose the correct options.

+a.
 The name given to Piet’s windmill is a reference to

-the speed with which its arms moved in the
+ii. the speed with which its arms moved in the wind.

 2. Answer these questions.

 a.
 What does the name ‘the Netherlands’ tell us about the country?
 (Hint: Find out what ‘nether’ means.)